-Through the work of the Article 7 Contact Group, the development of a reporting guide by VERTIC with the support of the Government of Belgium and with the input of several States Parties and the ICBL, and reminders being sent to States Parties, a great deal has been done to encourage timely reporting.
+Through the work of the Article 7 Contact Group, the development of a reporting guide by VERTIC with the support of the Government of Belgium, and reminders being sent to States Parties, a great deal has been done to encourage timely reporting.
 However, the annual nature of Article 7 reporting means that awareness of Article 7 obligations must constantly be promoted.
 In this regard, the President of the Meeting of the States Parties as well as the United Nations should continue to remind States Parties of upcoming reporting deadlines.
 Moreover the President should continue to promote the tools that have been developed to assist States Parties in preparing reports.